 Sales adoption is low

-The first step is to diagnose the problem, whether it’s a sales confidence issue, which will require a different approach to instil best practice and reinforce enablement, or a messaging issue.
+The first step is to diagnose the problem, whether it’s a sales confidence issue, which will require a different approach to instil best practices and reinforce enablement, or a messaging issue.

 Gathering sales feedback on the lightbulb moments in pitches and demos, shadowing opportunities live or watching back recordings and analysing sales data will help gauge how messaging is being received in the market.